Jan. 6 panel to hear from Raffensperger, others Trump pushed

 Conservative law professor John Eastman, a lawyer for Trump, pushed the fake electors in the weeks after the election.
 Trump and Eastman convened hundreds of electors on a call on Jan.
 2, 2021, encouraging them to send alternative slates from their states where Trump’s team was claiming fraud.

-The fake electors idea was designed to set up a challenge on Jan.
-6, 2021 when Congress met in joint session, with Vice President Mike Pence presiding over what is typically a ceremonial role to accept the states’ vote tallies.
-But the effort collapsed, as Pence refused Trump’s repeated demands that he simply halt the certification of Biden’s win — a power he believed he did not possess in his purely ceremonial role.
+The fake-electors idea was designed to set up a challenge on Jan.
+6, 2021, when Congress met in a joint session, with Vice President Mike Pence presiding over what is typically a ceremonial role to accept the states’ vote tallies.
+But the effort collapsed as Pence refused Trump’s repeated demands that he simply halt the certification of Biden’s win — a power he believed he did not possess in his purely ceremonial role.